dokku/dokku/docs/troubleshooting.md

 The `remote rejected` error does not give enough information.
 Anything could have failed.

+To enable dokku tracing, simply run the following command:

+    # Since 0.3.9
+    dokku trace

-Create a `/home/dokku/dokkurc` file containing the following :
+In versions older than 0.3.9, you can create a `/home/dokku/dokkurc` file containing the following :

     export DOKKU_TRACE=1